 Fees for each quarter are due and payable in advance and within deadlines published in the Schedule of Classes.
 A student will not be officially enrolled in classes or receive any University benefits until fees are paid in full.
 For tuition and fees amounts see here.

 Full-time study is defined as enrollment in at least 12 units of upper-division or graduate academic credit per quarter, including credit for supervised research or teaching.
-The Graduate Studies Committee must approve course loads in excess of 16 units in advance.
+The Graduate Affairs Officer must approve course loads in excess of 16 units in advance.
 Students must enroll in (3) math courses per quarter, with concentration on the PhD advancement to candidacy requirements; (2) complete series inside the chosen area and (2) complete series outside their chosen area.
 It is expected that course requirements are satisfied prior to advancement to Ph.D candidacy in order for the student to focus on research with their advisor.

 Fees for Part-Time Status